 Desperate for a foodie getaway?
-Feast on five hand-picked delectable destinations just two hours (or so, ish) from London worth building the ultimate country weekend break staycation around.
+Feast on five these hand-picked food destinations just two hours or so from London worth building the ultimate country weekend break around.
 So go on, book that Friday off and make plans for a game-changer of a dinner-meets-weekend away.
 Your inner chef deserves it.

 1. The Sportsman, Whitstable